JustinWested/AprilSite/README.md

   <video src="https://github.com/JustinWested/AprilSite/assets/32820532/698679ae-3ab3-4efe-afaf-ea622f7a67e7">
 </div>
   <br>
   Dynamic header video with navigation that works alongside it.
 The client, being an actor and filmmaker, had a lot of fun footage that really showcased their personality.
-We wanted their personality to be featured by a spotligh--the first thing you see when you visit their set.
+We wanted their personality to be featured by a spotlight--the first thing you see when you visit their set.
 I cut this video together for them and styled it so it worked with the color scheme they wanted.
 Additional features included building in a "poster" image so, on browsers that don't allow autoplay, it just shows a more normal image header.

 <!-- CONTACT -->
 ## Contact